Vevida/vevida-optimizer/readme.txt

 == Changelog ==

+= 1.3 =
+Release date: December 4th 2018
+* Updated UI in the WP dashboard (thanks to ixium)

 = 1.2 =
 Release date: November 13th 2017
 * Added a spinner to indicate that the conversion process is running